EA31337/EA31337-indicators-common/Oscillator/README.md

 The OsMA indicator is primarily used to assist in identifying potential entry and exit points in the market based on momentum and trend strength.

+## ROC (Rate of Change)

+The Rate of Change (ROC) indicator is a momentum oscillator that measures the percentage change in price over a specific period.
+It quantifies the speed and magnitude of price movements and helps identify the strength of a trend.

+Here are the key points about the Rate of Change (ROC) indicator:

+- Calculation: The ROC indicator calculates the percentage change in price by comparing the current closing price to the closing price of a specific number of periods ago.
+The ROC value is expressed as a percentage.

+- Interpretation: The ROC indicator shows the percentage change in price over time.
+A positive ROC value indicates upward momentum or an increase in price, while a negative ROC value suggests downward momentum or a decrease in price.
+The magnitude of the ROC value indicates the strength of the momentum.
+Higher positive values indicate stronger upward momentum, while lower negative values indicate stronger downward momentum.

+- Overbought and Oversold Conditions: Traders often use the ROC indicator to identify overbought and oversold conditions in the market.
+When the ROC value reaches extreme positive levels, it suggests that the price has risen too quickly and may be due for a reversal or a pullback.
+  Conversely, when the ROC value reaches extreme negative levels, it indicates that the price has declined rapidly and may be ripe for a potential bounce or upward correction.

+- Divergence: Divergences between the ROC indicator and price chart can provide trading signals.
+Bullish divergence occurs when the price makes lower lows while the ROC indicator forms higher lows, suggesting potential upward momentum.
+Bearish divergence occurs when the price forms higher highs while the ROC indicator makes lower highs, indicating potential downward momentum.

+The ROC indicator is useful for identifying potential trend reversals, assessing the strength of price momentum, and spotting overbought or oversold conditions.

 ## RSI (Relative Strength Index)

 The Relative Strength Index (RSI) is a popular momentum oscillator used in